WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 -   Type: `boolean`
 -   Default value: `true`

-By default, all blocks will appear in the inserter.
-To hide a block so that it can only be inserted programmatically, set `inserter` to `false`.
+By default, all blocks will appear in the inserter, block transforms menu, Style Book, etc. To hide a block from all parts of the user interface so that it can only be inserted programatically, set `inserter` to `false`.

 ```js
 supports: {